 Attack: SSH brute-force from Kali against a TrueNAS 13.1 host.
-Defense: detect in logs and block the attacker with pf
+Defense: detect in logs and block the attacker with pf.

 A TrueNAS server and a Kali Linux host run on a segmented lab network.
-Kali performs reconnaissance, finds SSH (port 22) open, and launches a brute-force attempt with the ssh-brute
+Kali performs reconnaissance, finds SSH (port 22) open, and launches a brute-force attempt with the ssh-brute NSE script.
+On defense, the activity is detected in /var/log/auth.log and the source IP is immediately blocked with the system firewall.

 ssh-brute